wtorous/personal_site_hugo/content/project/csi_pecarn/index.md

 ---
 title: Pediatric Cervical Spine Injury Prediction
 summary: With Yaxuan Huang and Ishaan Srivastava.
-We use the PCS framework to vett current ER decision rules for diagnosing cervical spine injuries in children and propose our own.
+We use the PCS framework to vet current ER decision rules for diagnosing cervical spine injuries in children and propose our own.
 tags:
 - Medicine
 date: "2021-12-11T00:00:00Z"